When the Rimrack is fishing our catch is available off the dock on trip landings or scheduled pick-up times.

-F/V Rimrack scallops are New Englands best kept secret, ‘Dayboat’ (caught daily) fresh from the sea, shucked with expert care and quality.
+F/V Rimrack scallops are New Englands best kept secret, ‘Dayboat’ (caught daily) fresh from the sea, shucked with expert quality and personal pride.
 See and taste the difference that is simply the best of the best!
 Any fresher scallops are still swimming!

 *Free Scallop shells are usually available with your order in warmer weather.
 Let us know ahead if you want a large amount.

 *Some trips are not set up for dock sales, however, larger orders may be accommodated.
 Please call 603.343.1500 for availability and arrangements.

 SHRIMP - (Jan – Feb) – 2014 shrimp season Closure by ASMFC

 - 5 Gallon bucket – (approx 28 pounds)